playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 }
 ```

-Here, ESLint properly reports to us that:
+Here, ESLint - the most popular JavaScript tool for linting - properly reports to us that:

 > ```
 > The update clause in this loop moves the variable in the wrong direction. eslint(for-direction)